1 Week in New York: Itinerary for First Timers

 - Top of the Rock – buy ticket

 #1 Top of the Rock

-The Top of the Rock observation platform at the top of Rockefeller Center is definitely our personal favorite of the most famous viewing platforms.
+The Top of the Rock observation platform at the top of Rockefeller Center is definitely our personal favorite of the most famous viewing platforms in New York.

 From it, you can see Central Park in the north, the Empire State Building in the south and you also don’t have any disruptive glass panes in your way.

 You should plan around 1-2 hours for the visit and should definitely reserve your ticket online in advance.
-The admission costs $39.20 per person.
+The admission costs 42 dollars per person.

 Admission to the Top of the Rock is included in all available New York passes.

 From Rockefeller Center we’ll go by foot to the New York Public Library on 42nd Street and 5th Avenue.